razi1998/razi1998/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning ReactJs and React Native
 - 💞️ I’m looking to collaborate on Web Applications on reactJs
-- 📫 How to reach me rajivp332@gmail.com
+- 📫 Reach me at rajivp332@gmail.com

 <!---
 razi1998/razi1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.